 Interim injunctions are available in the Supreme Court in Commercial Court actions.
-They aim to preserve the subject matter of the proceedings or to prevent a defendant from dissipating his assets in order to render nugatory any judgment obtained against him in Bermuda (Mareva injunctions).
+They aim to preserve the subject matter of the proceedings or to prevent a defendant from dissipating his assets in order to render void any judgment obtained against him in Bermuda (Mareva injunctions).
 Mareva injunctions can be accompanied by disclosure orders regarding the defendant's assets and are limited to the amount claimed in the action.
 They can also permit ordinary business expenses and the cost of defending the action to be paid from the assets, if no other assets are available for that purpose.
-The Court must be satisfied that a prima facie case exists for granting the interim relief sought.
+The court must be satisfied that a prima facie case exists for granting the interim relief sought.

 Following the filing of the application, an interlocutory injunction can be granted on an urgent basis.
-These orders can be made without notice to the defendant where circumstances so require to ensure their efficacy.
+These orders can be made without notice to the defendant where circumstances so require, to ensure their efficacy.
 An injunction is usually sought without notice to the defendant, for example, where there is reason to believe that the defendant will immediately seek to transfer his assets out of the jurisdiction if made aware of the commencement of proceedings.
-The test to be applied to whether an injunction should be granted generally follows the well-established American Cyanamid principles, including: consideration of whether there is a serious issue to be tried; the determination of where the balance of convenience lies; and whether damages would be an adequate remedy.
+The test to be applied to whether an injunction should be granted generally follows the well established American Cynamid principles, and consideration of whether there is a serious issue to be tried, determination of where the balance of convenience lies, and whether damages would be an adequate remedy.
 The Commercial Court recently applied these principles in Oung Shih Hua James v Paladin Ltd [2014] Bda LR 75, to the question of whether directors purported to have been removed at a special general meeting should be restrained from acting.
-The court determined that the question of whether the meeting was properly called was a serious issue and that the balance of convenience lay in preserving the status quo between 'rival boards'.
-The court in that case also ordered an expedited trial, as it was held to be in the interests of justice generally and the reputation of Bermuda and the Hong Kong Stock Exchange, for a dispute about who controls a company to be resolved at the earliest opportunity.
+The Court determined that the question of whether the meeting was properly called was a serious issue and that the balance of convenience lay in preserving the status quo between 'rival boards'.
+The court in that case also ordered an expedited trial, as it was held to be in the interests of justice generally and the reputation of Bermuda and the Hong Kong Stock exchange, for a dispute about who controls a company to be resolved at the earliest opportunity.

-The court can, in an appropriate case, grant a mandatory injunction instead of the usual prohibitory injunction to compel a defendant to perform an act or function.
-Where the order is made without notice to the defendant, the usual course in challenging the order is to apply to set the order aside.
+The court can in an appropriate case grant a mandatory injunction instead of the usual prohibitory injunction.
+A right of appeal exists under Bermuda's procedural law.
+Where the order is made without notice to the defendant, the usual course is to apply to set the order aside.
 If that fails, an appeal against the order can be lodged.